severalnines/docs/user-guide/mysql/overview.rst

 The following must be true for the masters:

-* At least one master among the Galera nodes
+* At least one master among the Galera nodes.
-* MySQL GTID must be enabled
+* MySQL GTID must be enabled.
-* ``log_slave_updates`` must be enabled
+* ``log_slave_updates`` must be enabled.
-* Master’s MySQL port is accessible by ClusterControl and slaves
+* Master’s MySQL port is accessible by ClusterControl and slaves.

 To configure a Galera node as master, go to *ClusterControl > Nodes > choose the mysql server > Enable Binary Logging*.
 In the "Enable Binary Logging" dialog, set the binary logs expiration, set "Enable GTID" to yes and "auto-restart node" to yes, then click Proceed.